-They’ve been handed down through the generations … those classic parent phrases we tell our kids at mealtime.
+They’ve been handed down through the generations…those classic parent phrases we tell our kids at mealtime.
 “Take a few more bites.”
 “Clean your plate.”
-When our parents said them to us, their intentions were good, but some of those messages make it harder for your child to regulate his own hunger and fullness cues.
+When our parents said them to us, their intentions were good, but some of those messages make it harder for your child to regulate her own hunger and fullness cues.
 Worse, they can lead to picky eating, overeating, tantrums and other eating struggles.

-These parenting tips help you swap outdated sayings for smart messages and healthy habits.
+Instead of following in our parents' footsteps, we have the opportunity to positively impact our children's relationship with food for life.
+These proper food parenting tips help you swap outdated sayings for smart messages and healthy habits.

 When parents say: “You didn’t eat enough of your meal.
 Take a few more bites and you can leave the table.”

 Your child thinks: “I feel full, but Mom says I should eat more.
 I’ll go along with it so I can go play.”
 Or “I don’t want to, so I’ll have a tantrum!”

 The problem: Trying to control how much he eats can lead to overeating or a power struggle.

 Try this instead: Ask, “Did you get enough to eat?
 Remember, we won’t eat again until snack time.”
 Make sure you only offer water until his next scheduled meal or snack, and he’ll learn to eat what his body needs.

 When parents say: “If you eat all your dinner, you may have dessert.”